 Job Prospects for International Students after Masters in Canada

-The average salary for the entry-level jobs in Canada is around CAD $50,000 to CAD $60,000 per year.
-However, higher salaries can be expected in a few specific domains like IT & Computer Science, Big Data, Scientific Research, Petroleum & Oil, and Renewable Energy etc.
+The average salary for entry-level jobs in Canada is around CAD $55,000 to CAD $70,000 per year.
+However, higher salaries can be expected in a few specific domains like IT & Computer Science, Big Data, Scientific Research, Petroleum & Oil, Renewable Energy, etc.

-Here are some of the best of the jobs that Canada has to offer for the experienced guys, with estimated annual salaries.
+Here are some of the best jobs that Canada has to offer for experienced guys, with estimated annual salaries.

 - Mining and forestry manager: CAD $108,805